How to Handle a Hit-and-Run in Ontario

 What is a Hit-and-Run?

-A hit-and-run accident occurs when at least two vehicles collide and one driver flees the scene.
+A hit-and-run occurs when a driver is involved in a collision and leaves the scene without stopping, providing identification, or offering assistance if required.
 A driver might leave the scene for one of many reasons, including the following:

 • They don’t have insurance.